peterhry/peterhrynkow.com/_posts/2019-02-06-consistency-vs-flexibility.md

 categories: [api]
 ---

-When designing components in React, there are a number of different ways to render child elements.
-Some approaches are more flexible than others.
+There are a number of different ways to render child elements in React, and when it comes to component design, some solutions are more flexible than others.
 Let's look at a few options.

 #### Array or object prop